-- A confirmation of supervision Betreuungsbestätigung of the supervising teacher ((Doktormutter/Doktorvater) must be submitted that is signed by
+- A confirmation of supervision Betreuungsbestätigung of the doctoral supervisor ((Doktormutter/Doktorvater) must be submitted that is signed by

 b) by the dean of the respective faculty at which the doctorate is taken.

-- Students who are already enrolled need the application for transfer ( Antrag auf Umschreibung) and a current proof of health insurance (provided that they have re-registered) in order to transfer to the doctoral programme.
+- Students who are already enrolled require an application for transfer (provided that they have re-registered) to the doctoral programme.